 Sheer word of mouth is not enough.
 You need to identify the right channels of marketing for your restaurant.
 Marketing has long since evolved from handing out flyers and sticking posters on walls locally.
 It is essential for a restaurant to have a digital presence.
 Advertise your restaurant digitally on the social media.
 You can use Customer Relationship Management (CRM) tools to engage with your customers.
 Offer them discounts and coupons to keep them coming back for more.

 Managing and running a restaurant is a tedious task that needs much care and attention on your part.
-Keep the above-mentioned pointers in mind and it will definitely help you manage your restaurant better.
+Keep the points mentioned above in mind, and it will help you manage your restaurant better.